-Several vitamins and minerals can encourage a higher platelet count, including:
+Several vitamins and minerals can promote a higher platelet count.

 Foods containing folate or folic acid include: